 Bekal: Located in the Kasargod district on the west coast of Kerala (about one and a half hour drive from Mangalore) Bekal boasts of many scenic attractions and an offbeat holiday experience.
 Attractions like the Bekal Fort, a feisty beach and calm backwaters moreover always add to the experience.
 Enjoy the sun-kissed beaches from Bekkal Cliff and coconut palms that sway in the breeze with a view of the emerald ocean on the horizon.
 And if you’re planning a short visit only, look no further than staying at Taj Bekal.
 Spread across 26 acres of beautiful open space, with an amazing view of the sea & backwaters, Taj Bekal is a visual delight.

-Anamudi: In Kerala’s Idukki district lies the Anamudi Hills which stands at 2,695 metres and is the highest peak in South India.
-The hillside is filled with several flowers, shrubs and wildlife that are unique to the region.
+Anamudi: In Kerala’s Idukki district lies the Anamudi Hills which stands at 2,695 meters and is the highest peak in South India.
+The hillside is filled with several flowers, shrubs, and wildlife that are unique to the region.
 The view at the top is breath-taking with large amounts of tropical forests that deck the landscape.
 Tigers, leopards, macaques and the langur are found in this region.

 Alappuzha Backwaters: A stop-over at the backwaters at Alappuzha will take you through a large expanse of paddy fields and beaches.
 Travel by a typical Kerala houseboat through the maze of canals and lakes.
-In Alappuzha, you can also enjoy beaches and riverlets that dot the region.
-The district is famous for boat races, coir products and its thriving marine industry.
+In Alappuzha, you can also enjoy beaches and rivers that dot the region.
+The district is famous for boat races, coir products, and its thriving marine industry.

-Wayanad: Wayanad which translates to the ‘land of paddy fields’ is known for its waterfalls, plantations and wildlife.
-The district lies in the Western Ghats at a height of 2100 metres.
+Wayanad: Wayanad which translates to the ‘land of paddy fields’ is known for its waterfalls, plantations, and wildlife.
+The district lies in the Western Ghats at a height of 2100 meters.
 It is home to indigenous tribes.
-There are several Wayanad Resorts in the region that would spoil you for choice and help you experience local cuisine, music and dance.
-Savour Chemeen Biriyani, appams and stew, Puttu with Kadala curry and Pattri with vadas and gravy, and sweets like Halwa.
+There are several Wayanad Resorts in the region that would spoil you for choice and help you experience local cuisine, music, and dance.
+Savor Chemeen Biriyani, appams and stew, Puttu with Kadala curry and Pattri with vadas and gravy, and sweets like Halwa.